enkidevs/curriculum/go/go-introduction/for-and-switch/for-ii.md

 B: ???
 C: ???

-- for loop
+- for
-- while loop
+- while
-- infinite loop
+- infinite

 ---